POLICY CIRCLE BRIEF

 Introduction

 Taxes are more than just numbers.
 They shape our economy, influence behavior, and affect every American’s financial decisions.
-In 2024, Americans contributed $2.5 trillion in income taxes and $1.2 trillion in Social Security taxes to fund services like Social Security and infrastructure.
-Yet, the tax code faces mounting criticism for its complexity, perceived inequities, and impact on economic growth at both the state and national levels.
+In 2025, Americans paid $2.66 trillion in individual income taxes.
+Social Security taxes, to fund services like Social Security and infrastructure, were almost $1.2 trillion the year before.

-Tax policy is a complex and contentious issue, shaped by competing priorities such as fairness, economic growth, and simplicity.
-At both the state and federal levels, policymakers face challenges like revenue volatility, tax avoidance, and balancing income and consumption taxes.
-As the U.S. grapples with these issues, reforms must create a system that fosters competitiveness, encourages investment, and ensures sustainable funding for public services—all while minimizing distortions in economic behavior.
+Enhance the Conversation: Use our new Conversation Sparks to elevate your discussions.The tax code faces mounting criticism for its complexity, perceived inequities, and impact on economic growth at both the state and national levels.
+Tax policy is a complex and contentious issue, shaped by competing priorities, including economic growth and simplicity.
+At the local, state, and federal levels, policymakers face challenges like revenue volatility, tax avoidance, and balancing income and consumption taxes.
+As the U.S. grapples with these issues, reforms must create a system that fosters competitiveness, encourages investment, and ensures sustainable funding for public services while minimizing economic distortions.

-Taxpayers have the power to demand smarter, fairer tax policies that promote economic growth.
+Taxpayers have the power to demand smarter tax policies that promote economic growth.
 By staying informed and engaging in discussions about tax reform, citizens can advocate for changes that simplify the tax code, close loopholes, and reduce unnecessary burdens.
 Active participation in the democratic process ensures that tax policy reflects the priorities of the people it serves.

 KEY TERMS

-- Progressive Tax: As income increases, it is taxed at a higher rate.
+• Progressive Tax: As income increases, it is taxed at a higher rate.
 The system is based on income ranges, or brackets.
 This is how the U.S. tax code operates and applies to individual and corporate taxes.

-- Marginal Tax Rate: The percentage of the next dollar earned that goes to the government.
+• Marginal Tax Rate: The percentage of the next dollar earned that goes to the government.
 This differs from the average tax rate (the percentage of total income that goes to the government).

-- Flat Tax: A set rate that all taxpayers are subject to, regardless of any other factors.
+• Flat Tax: A set rate that all taxpayers are subject to, regardless of any other factors.

-- Property Tax: Annual tax based on the value of the property in its current state.
+• Property Tax: Annual tax based on the value of the property in its current state.
 Local governments assess and collect these and they are often used to pay for community resources.
 Investigate how your property taxes compare to other localities.

-- Consumption Tax: Wide, general tax on a good or service.
+• Consumption Tax: Wide, general tax on a good or service.
 The U.S. government used them before replacing them with the income tax.

-- Excise Tax: A type of consumption tax, sometimes called a “sin tax.”
+• Excise Tax: A type of consumption tax, sometimes called a “sin tax.”
 They apply to a specific class of goods, such as alcohol, tobacco, or gasoline, often to change consumption patterns and collect revenues.

-- Payroll Tax: Also known as FICA, this tax is technically divided between the employer and employee, but the employee bears the full weight through lower wages.
+• Payroll Tax: Also known as FICA, this tax is technically divided between the employer and employee, but the employee bears the full weight through lower wages.

-- Tax Deductions: Expenses a taxpayer can subtract from their income, thus lowering the amount they owe.
+• Tax Deductions: Expenses a taxpayer can subtract from their income, thus lowering the amount they owe.
 Standard deductions are automatically not subject to tax.
 Itemized deductions include all tax-deductible expenses.

 MORE RESOURCES

-Khan Academy breaks down progressive tax brackets (4 min).
+Khan Academy breaks down progressive tax brackets (4 minutes):

-PragerU takes a closer look at progressive and flat tax systems (5 min).
+PragerU takes a closer look at progressive and flat tax systems (5 minutes):

-PragerU covers taxation on small businesses (3 min).
+PragerU covers taxation on small businesses (3 minutes):

 Putting it in Context